drmarcoaron/sampling-strategies./README.md

 # Sampling Strategies in Large Language Models

 Welcome to **sampling-strategies**, an educational repository by [@marcoharuni](https://github.com/marcoharuni) dedicated to decoding strategies—the algorithms that turn probability distributions from large language models (LLMs) into actual words.
-This resource is inspired by the [YouTube explainer](#youtube-explainer) on how LLMs like ChatGPT decide which word to say next, and is intended for both learners and practitioners seeking a deeper, research-driven understanding of sampling in generative AI.
+It explain how LLMs like ChatGPT decide which word to say next, and is intended for both learners and practitioners seeking a deeper, research-driven understanding of sampling in generative AI.

 ## Table of Contents